 The reference service life (RSL) of Nexus® Cushion carpet tile is assumed to be 15 years.
-Given the RSL of the products under consideration, 4 replacements of the product are required to cover the Estimated service life (ESL) of the building which is 75 years.
-Table 6 shows the parameters for the use phase scenario undergoing study.
+Given the RSL of the products under consideration, 4 replacements of the product are required to cover the Estimated service life (ESL) of the building of 75 years.
+Table 6 shows parameters for the use phase scenario studied.